sgmurphy/wordpress-plugins/download-manager/readme.txt

 19. More features

 == Changelog ==

+= 3.2.87 - 2024.03.18 =
+* Fixed an issue with the category link shortcode
+* Fixed an issue with the private package download link
+* Fixed an issue with the file size calculation
+* Improve input sanitization function
+* Fixed an issue with file browser base dir path in Windows server
+* Fixed an XSS issue with the front-end edit profile page

 = 3.2.86 - 2024.02.24 =
 * Fixed short-code parameter sanitization issue with category and direct download shortcodes